QuickBooks Blog

 11. Backup your data

-Imagine a power outage corrupting your bookkeeping software, a hardware malfunction erasing your files, or even a cyberattack compromising your system.
+Imagine cloud service interruptions or data sync errors corrupting your bookkeeping software, a hardware malfunction erasing your files, or even a cyberattack compromising your system.
 After all your hard work cleaning up your books, the last thing you want is to lose that valuable data.

 Regular backups are essential for safeguarding your financial information and ensuring disaster recovery in case of unforeseen events.
-Backups create copies of your data, allowing you to restore your bookkeeping system to a previous state if disaster strikes.
+Cloud backups of your digital bookkeeping systems create copies of your data, allowing you to restore your bookkeeping system to a previous state if disaster strikes.
+Ensure that both your on-site record and cloud backups are guarded by multifactor authentication (MFA) to prevent unauthorized access and ransomware.
+MFA uses passwords, SMS codes, authenticator apps, and more to safeguard your data even if one channel is compromised.

 12. Schedule regular bookkeeping sessions